2014-2015 University Catalog

 Leave of Absence: Under unusual circumstances, a student may petition for a leave of absence.
 The student’s Advisory Committee Chairperson and the Chair of the Department must approve the petition.
 If the petition is granted, the registration requirement will be set aside during the period of the leave and will not count towards the requirement that the student complete a master’s degree within a period of five years or within the time specified for the particular program.
 Leaves will be granted only under conditions that require the suspension of all activities associated with the thesis.

-Combined BA/MA Degree: Undergraduate students with majors in English, History, Mathematics, Political Science, Sociology or Spanish may pursue a combined BA/MA program.
-Students with an overall GPA of 3.2 or higher and a field GPA of 3.5 or higher (after completing at least six 3000-4000 level SCH; 9 SCH in Political Science with 3 SCH at the 3000-4000 level) may apply for admission to the Master of Arts program during their junior year.
+Combined BA/MA Degree: Undergraduate students with majors in English, Criminal Justice, History, Mathematics, Political Science, Sociology or Spanish may pursue a combined BA/MA or BS/MS program.
+Students with an overall GPA of 3.2 or higher and a field GPA of 3.5 (3.25 for Mathematics) or higher (after completing at least six 3000-4000 level SCH; 9 SCH in Political Science with 3 SCH at the 3000-4000 level) may apply for admission to the Master of Arts/Master of Science program during their junior year.
 Students accepted into the program will begin taking graduate courses during the senior year.
-Students must attain a "B" in their coursework to remain in and continue the combined program.
+Students must attain a “B” in their coursework to remain in and continue the combined program.

-Undergraduate students enrolled in the BA or BS in Mathematics (not the BA in Mathematics with 7-12 Certification) may pursue a combined BA/BS/MS program.
-Students seeking the BA/BS/MS degree in Mathematics may count six SCH of graduate course-work taken during the senior year toward both undergraduate and graduate degree requirements.
-Students electing to complete the BA/S/MS in mathematics are eligible for either the thesis or non-thesis option.
+Undergraduate students enrolled in the BA or BS in Mathematics (not the BA in Mathematics with 7-12 Certification) may pursue a combined BA/BS/MS programs.
+Students seeking the BA/BS/MS degree in mathematics may count six SCH of graduate course work taken during the senior year toward both undergraduate and graduate degree requirements.
+Students electing to complete the BA/BS/MS in Mathematics are eligible for either the thesis or non-thesis option.

 Minor in Information Systems.
 This minor is available in COAS degree programs which include 9 semester credit hours in a minor.
 Students pursuing the graduate minor in IS must satisfactorily complete the prerequisite MIS 5300-Information Systems Concepts, or the equivalent undergraduate course, MIS 3310-Management Information Systems.
 The minor will consist of three courses courses, completed with a grade of "B" or better, from the following: MIS 5330, MIS 5340, MIS 5350, MIS 5360, MIS 5370, MIS 5380, MIS 5390, and MIS 5399.